mtopircean/essentials-by-livia/README.md

         - integration of battery included elements like allauth
 * User friendly
     * Easy to navigate
-    * Key elements always on like footer, whatsapp contact
+    * Key elements always on, like footer, whatsapp contact
     * Easy to use filter section
-    * Key information the key of the pages, with elements easiley identifiable and visible
+    * Important information present in key areas of the pages, with elements easiley identifiable and visible
-    * Mobile friendly: taking advantage of the powerful bootstrap
+    * Mobile friendly: taking advantage of the power of bootstrap

 ### Features

 #### Special features implemented
 SELECTIVE RECOMMENDATION TOOL:

-Why this feature is special is because it offers the admin the option to selectively allow users to access the Recommandation tool, which is the biggest selling point of the website.
+Why this feature is special is because it offers the admin the option to selectively allow users to access the Recommandation tool(What is the best Essential oil for me), which is the biggest selling point of the website.
 In essence, the process is as follows:

 - user tries to access the tool and lands on a page requesting to create an account or login(this effects also the button leading to the tool in front-page)